tsilva/curriculum-vitae/README.md

 - **Client:** Rocksauce Studios (through Toptal)
 - **Technologies:** Objective-C

-Knod is a media discovery social network where you rate Movies, Books, Songs, Games, etc., and get back recommendations based on your ratings and social circle.
+Knod is a media discovery social network where users can rate movies, books, songs, games, and more, receiving personalized recommendations based on their ratings and social connections.

-I was involved in the bootstrap of the project and creating some core features for the iOS app.
-Later on I was moved to a more urgent project, and later came back to help out with other features and bug fixes.
+I contributed to the initial development of the project, creating core features for the iOS app.
+After being reassigned to a more urgent project, I later returned to assist with additional feature development and bug fixes.

 - [Gallery](https://photos.app.goo.gl/XB4Ret1XBSLiWAoe6)